rmja/TypeSafeId/README.md

 # TypeSafeId

-A modern, type-safe implementation of [TypeIDs](https://github.com/jetify-com/typeid) for .NET.
+A modern, type-safe implementation of [TypeID](https://github.com/jetify-com/typeid) version 0.3 for .NET.
 TypeIds are globally unique, K-sortable identifiers that combine a human-readable prefix with a UUIDv7 encoded in Crockford Base32.

 Here's an example of a TypeID of type user:
 ```